-- Settled a £1.4m claim for £115k involving a nurse with a history of drug and alcohol abuse who slipped, allegedly sustaining brain injury, significant knee injury, psychiatric injury and complex regional pain syndrome.
+- Settled a £1.4m claim for £115k involving a nurse with a history of drug and alcohol abuse who slipped, allegedly sustaining brain injury, significant knee injury, psychiatric injury and complex regional pain syndrome

 He advises composite insurers and large corporate clients in relation to the investigation and defence of personal injury claims.

 Greg has particular experience working with corporate clients, their insurers and brokers to improve their ability to defend claims, undertaking a wide range of disease and trauma work for a variety of clients.
 Greg’s particular expertise lies in helping companies become “better” insureds.
 By helping them to understand the litigation process, develop strategies for improving the quality of their accident investigations and training their staff, he believes that the defensibility of claims can be significantly improved, and the cost of claims reduced.

-Most notably, Greg acted for RSA in a CRU Appeal test case R(CR)2/02 which successfully challenged the DWP’s contention that, if they had decided to pay benefits to the claimant on the basis of the alleged condition, then such benefits were repayable by the compensator whatever evidence was be adduced subsequently.
+He is a leading expert in relation to the incidence of CRU and the maximisation of benefit recovery on appeal.
+Greg is co-author of Kennedys’ Claim Handling Law and Practice Guide to the Compensation Recovery Unit (CRU): sCRUtiny.
+He acted for RSA in a CRU Appeal test case R(CR)2/02 which successfully challenged the DWP’s contention that, if they had decided to pay benefits to the claimant on the basis of the alleged condition, then such benefits were repayable by the compensator whatever evidence was be adduced subsequently.
 This 2001 case has resulted in savings of millions of pounds to the insurance industry.

 Greg is a member of the Forum of Insurance Lawyers.

 - Qualified in England and Wales in 1993